ibm-cloud-docs/text-to-speech/audio-formats.md

 -   Big-endian (`endianness=big-endian`) orders data by most-significant bit.
 -   Little-endian (`endianness=little-endian`) orders data by least-significant bit.

 For example, specify `audio/l16;rate=16000;endianness=big-endian` to obtain audio that is sampled at 16 kHz and returned in big-endian order.
 If you omit the endianness, the default is little-endian.
+(Specifying the endianness is an issue only for the `audio/l16` format, which does not include a header.
+Endianness is not a concern for the other formats.)

 For more information, see